magento/devdocs/src/cloud/docker/docker-containers-service.md

 **Docker base image**: [rabbitmq]<br/>
 **Ports exposed**: `4369`, `5671`, `5672`, `25672`<br/>

-The RabbitMQ container for {{site.data.var.mcd}} is a standard RabbitMQ container with no configuration or changes.
+The RabbitMQ container for {{site.data.var.mcd-prod}} is a standard RabbitMQ container with no configuration or changes.

 ## Redis container